steforster/Remact.Net/README.md

 The [Actor model](http://en.wikipedia.org/wiki/Actor_model) is inspired by physics and by nature.
 It brings order to multithread, multicore, multihost systems.
 These days many systems have such requirements.
+The [Reactive Manifesto](http://www.reactivemanifesto.org/) explains it in detail.

-But industrial control systems with dynamically connected
-and movable intelligent subsystems have been in focus of emact.Net's design.
+Industrial control systems with dynamically connected and movable intelligent subsystems have been in focus of Remact.Net's design.
 Therefore, this library supports many instances of the same application running on one or on distributed hosts.
 It also supports dynamic discovery of actors and does not require configuration of host names and TCP ports.